Hammad-hab/BlobX/README.md

   7. `Left`
   8. `Right`
   9. `None`
+* ### Ignore Errors (`ignoreErrors`)

+  If set to true, the `Fluid` component will ignore all errors from the Fluid.
+NOT RECOMMENDED.
+* ### `dangerousMatStateAccessCallback`

+  A function callback called once the MaterialContainer is created.
+It gives you first hand access to all the materials used by the program.
+  **Type**: `(x: MaterialContainer) => void`
+  It's called dangerous because it can introduce memory leaks since you are asserting a callback into the main material execution stream.
+* ### `randMax`

+  A numerical prop that describes the largest random number that can be generated or obtained by the voice animation.
+Basically it is used to immitate small voice imperfections which get smoothed out once you lower the `jitter`
+* ### `emotionOverrideTime`

+  The amount of time that the component should wait before overwritting any emotion's colour effects.
+  **Default**: 1

 ## Files and Code

 1. `MaterialContainer.ts`: Contains a simple data structure for handling and managing multiple `shaderMaterials` efficiently to ensure that the app remains performant and mantainably
 2. `AIEyes.tsx`: Contains code for the Eyes of the Character.
 It is used by `WobbleFluid.tsx`
-3. `TextAnimation.ts`: Contains a function `animateText` which is used for generating animation keyframes
-4. `perlin.png`: Important image containing pre-calculated noise and mathematical output of `Perlin Noise`.
+3. `perlin.daturi.ts`: Important file containing pre-calculated noise and mathematical output of `Perlin Noise`.
 It is used extensively for rendering the shadows and smoke. ***DO NOT DELETE***
-5. `/shaders/`:
+4. `/shaders/`:
    1. `wobbleFragmentShader.glsl.ts`: Contains the main fragment shader that is run on the GPU in order to render the material of the Fluid.
    2. `wobbleVertexShader.glsl.ts`: Contains the main vertex shader run on the GPU for rendering the geometry of the Fluid.

+#### Screen Buttons :

+these buttons when enabled basically set the new uri of audio, don't press the button untill the audio has finished, if you do the state will rerender twice and play two sounds at the same time, this is not a bug, since in the app, when the second audio is set the first will have already finished, that is how you can observe how the component will behave when file path changes.